DataSF/datasf.github.io/blog/_posts/2017-12-06-introducing-datasfs-open-data-publishing-toolkit-an-operating-manual-for-open-data.md

   caption: >-
     We use loosely coupled tools to help us manage the publishing process.
-    Trello is used to move datasets through process for example and data is captured automatically as cards switch.
+    Trello is used to move datasets through process for example and data is captured automatically as staff update the Trello board.
   source:
     title:
     author: